ml5js/ml5-website-v01/README.md

 This wil create a server that will reload whenever there are changes in the website source code.

-To build the website run:
+To build the website run this script from the `website/` directory:

 ```bash
 npm run build